trejkev/natural_language_processing_course/Project/README.md

         python3 review_classifier.py nn_printCM  # Will run a simple iteration with a NN and printing the confusion matrix python3 review_classifier.py svc_opt_500 # Will run an optimization routine for 500 iterations using a SVM

+## Using the statistical_analyzer.py file

+Once you have collected the results from each run into _results_NN.log_ and _results_SVC.log_ you will realize that the format obtained is not so useful for inferential analysis, therefore, the use of grep from shell may be the choice to take to get only the lines with the accuracy results, this can be done with the shell command _grep "Accuracy" results_SVC.log > accuracies_SVC.log_, with this, you will create a file named _accuracies_SVC.log_ containing only the accuracy results, and then, you can simply execute the file, adding the number of samples to average, if the data is not behaving normally at first (taking advantage of the central limit theorem), just like _python3 statistical_analyzer.py 7_ to average 7 samples.